 - This section includes all group specific activities and places.
-This section will require customisation to suit the specific class or group. - 10a group activities includes the vocabulary TIME; GO, WENT; SING, SONG and PACK UP.
-There is also a link to the 10c group place sub-category on this page. - The other spaces on 10a and 10b are blank to add the activities that are specific to that class/group. - 10c group places has spaces to add the locations/places the children may GO at the class/group location. - Note that there are no activity displays in the group book.
+This section will require customization to suit the specific class or group. - 10a group activities includes the vocabulary TIME; GO, WENT; SING, SONG and CLEAN UP.
+There is also a link to the 10c group place subcategory on this page. - The other spaces on 10a and 10b are blank to add the activities that are specific to that class/group. - 10c group places has spaces to add the locations/places the students may GO at the class/group location. - Note that there are no activity displays in the group book.
 Separate activity displays would be engineered in the group environment (this works as the staff are using the displays in one environment, as opposed to the student's personal book which they will use in multiple, including novel, environments).
 They are not included in the group book in order to reduce the weight of the PODD communication book worn on a vest or carried by the staff.
+You could use the activity specific displays and the blank separate activity display grid included with the 12 expanded functions personal book to make separate classroom activity specific displays. (see the 12 expanded functions information file for detailed instructions).